 - With the award decision, it must be documented who was on the negotiation team, who authorized the purchase and that the final contract IT terms are consistent with the needs of the requesting school or department.

 - The requesting school or department must make appropriate resources available to collaborate with and support Resource Management and WashU IT in performing all procurement activities, including vetting project requirements, ensuring product and services scope and pricing are effectively negotiated, and securing required approvals for contract signatures.

-- Under certain circumstances it may be impractical or unnecessary to conduct and RFP or even a full contract negotiation for certain low risk projects.
+- Under certain circumstances, it may be impractical or unnecessary to conduct an RFP or even a full contract negotiation for certain low-risk projects.
 In some cases, it may be appropriate to abbreviate or even bypass some procurement steps set forth in section 8 above.
 The applicable school or department should work with Resource Management to verify the steps necessary and ensure appropriate approvals and order processing occurs.

 Revised December 2020